Skip to main content

 During the second three weeks, dance and movement were the art form.
 In the final three weeks, students created pinch pods, empanadas and wind chimes as part of the clay art segment.

-At the conclusion of the semester, elementary students have developed both their own artistic skills while gaining a better understanding of democratic citizenship.
+After the semester, elementary students have developed their own artistic skills while gaining a better understanding of democratic citizenship.
 The reach extends beyond the school.
 Parents and family members attended an orientation to prepare for the program and a family community night to see and experience all of the art their children created.

-This project is an example of scholarship, teaching service and community engagement, carrying out OSU’s land-grant mission.
-After a successful first year, the ARtS Initiative was funded once again and is continuing during the 2014-15 school year.
+This project exemplifies scholarship, teaching service and community engagement, carrying out OSU’s land-grant mission.
+After a successful first year, the ARtS Initiative was funded again and continues during the 2014-15 school year.

 MENUCLOSE